brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 Here we see the graph from early exercises and sections of this chapter
   ![image](/images/Exercise3.9.1.4a.png)

-Now, lets add the `geom_abline()`  - this will add a line where we can set parameters like slops and intercepts.
-The default setting is a line with slope = 1 and y-intercept at the origin.
-Alternatively, the line `y=x`.
-This typically results in a 45 degree line.
+Now, lets add the `geom_abline()`  - this will add a line where we can set parameters like slopes and intercepts.
+The default setting is a line with slope of one and y-intercept at the origin.
+Alternatively, you may know this as the graph for the equation of the line `y=x`.
+This typically results in a 45-degree line relative to the axes.
 Our line plotted below doesn't seem like a 45 degree line at first glance.
 Upon closer inspection we do see the line passing thru (20,20) and (30, 30) as the line y=x should do.
 It looks odd since the scales for the x-axis and y-axis are not equal.
+It may seem like a large increase in `cty` results in a small increase in `hwy`

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +